 A main attraction of OPOs is that the signal and idler wavelengths, which are determined by a phase-matching condition, can be varied in wide ranges.
 Thus it is possible to access wavelengths (e.g. in the mid-infrared, far-infrared or terahertz spectral region) which are difficult or impossible to obtain from any laser, and wide wavelength tunability (often by affecting the phase-matching condition) is also often possible.
-This makes OPOs very valuable, for example, for laser spectroscopy.
+This makes OPOs very valuable, for example, as light sources for laser spectroscopy.

 A limitation is that any OPO requires a pump source with high optical intensity and relatively high spatial coherence.
 Therefore, a laser is essentially always required for pumping an OPO, and as the direct use of a laser diode is in most cases not possible, the system becomes relatively complex, consisting e.g. of laser diodes, a diode-pumped solid-state laser, and the actual OPO.

 Although parametric oscillators are in many respects similar to lasers, there are also a couple of important differences:

 - Whereas many lasers can be operated with spatially incoherent pump sources, a parametric oscillator requires relatively high spatial coherence of its pump.
 In most cases, a diode-pumped solid-state laser is used.

 - While the emission wavelength of most lasers can be tuned only in a narrow range, many parametric oscillators offer the potential for wavelength tuning with extremely wide tuning ranges.
 These may span regions in the visible, near or mid-infrared part of the electromagnetic spectrum.
 Particularly in the mid-infrared region, OPOs are very commonly used, because there is little competition from mid-IR lasers.